Sprint ⬥ Friday 18th April 2025

 Terrain & Mapping Notes

 The JK25 Sprint is being held in Sheffield City Centre, with the finish being located adjacent to the Town Hall.
 Compared with university campus events, this event presents different challenges for competitors.
-There are some heavy traffic roads which are mapped as out of bounds and which can only be crossed by under or overpasses or at manned crossing points - other roads have traffic and should be crossed with care.
-There are tram lines that can be crossed with care (look both ways, the trams are quiet) except where shown with olive green.
+There are some heavy traffic roads which are mapped as out of bounds and which can only be crossed by under or overpasses or at manned crossing points - other roads have traffic, including taxis and busses, and should be crossed with care.
+There are tram lines with 2 tracks that can be crossed with care (look both ways as trams are quiet) except where shown with olive green - the trams slow down approaching stops and are generally running slowly in the competition area.
 Sheffield is also promoting cycle use so there are dedicated cycle paths in many areas.

-There is a central shopping area, some of which is pedestrianised, the World Snooker Championships are taking place and football fans may also be in the centre, so there will be many users/pedestrians/cyclists who are not orienteers.
+There is a central shopping area, some of which is pedestrianised, the World Snooker Championships are taking place in the competition area and football fans may also be in the centre as Sheffield United (whose ground is about 1.5km from the assembly area) kick off at 17:30, so there will be many users/pedestrians/cyclists who are not orienteers.
 Please be courteous and compete with care.
+Many courses will encounter some of the above obstacles so be prepared and act sensibly - remember that pedestrians, as well as orienteers, do not always act rationally.
+We cannot adjust the event timings because of traffic delays.

 Otherwise this is a typical urban area with roads, paths, open spaces, steps and multi-level areas.
 There is much street furniture, such as flower pots, defibrillators, benches and signs, with only the larger more significant features individually mapped.
 Roads are shown with pavements, which may include cycle lanes where they are significant.
 There are significant slopes in Sheffield and where buildings and car parks have been built into slopes the contours reflect the relief of the running surface, so if the running surface is flat there are no contours.